 The password column must be populated with a non-blank value even though the field may be ignored.
 Refer to Appendix B for complete information about when the password field is used and when it is ignored.

-The password field must be populated with a password that meets your company’s security policy as defined in My Applications, Administration, Security.
+The password field must be populated with a password that meets your company’s security policy as defined in Administration > Manage Company > Advanced Options > Logins & Passwords.

 The Batch Upload User spreadsheet must be used exactly as formatted.
 Do not delete, add or hide any columns.